threefoldtech/info_grid/src/documentation/dashboard/solutions/expose.md

 ## Introduction

-Expose application allows users to securely expose servers hosted on local machines or VMs to the public internet.
+The Expose application allows users to securely expose servers hosted on local machines or VMs to the public internet.
 Users are required to specify the machine's IP, which can be a Mycelium IP, Yggdrasil IP, or a public IP (IPv4 or IPv6).

 ## Prerequisites